screenshotbot/screenshotbot-oss/README.md

 future release)

-To create a binary on a specific platform, call the script `build-cli.lisp`.
+To create a binary on a specific platform, call the script `scripts/build-cli.lisp`.
 For instance, if you're using SBCL to build the CLI, it will look like:

 ```
- $ sbcl --script build-cli.lisp
+ $ sbcl --script scripts/build-cli.lisp
 ```

 This will generate a screenshotbot-cli executable script.
 Copy it to a